Sergio Flores (born 1995)

-Sergio Adrián Flores Reyes (born 12 February 1995) is a Mexican professional footballer who plays as a defensive midfielder for Liga MX club Guadalajara.
+Sergio Adrián Flores Reyes (born 12 February 1995) is a Mexican professional footballer who plays as a defensive midfielder for Liga de Expansión MX club Jaiba Brava.

 Career

 Guadalajara

 Flores made his professional debut in a Copa MX match against Mineros de Zacatecas on 28 July 2015.

 Loan at Coras

 In December 2016, it was announced Flores was sent out on loan to Ascenso MX club Coras de Tepic in order to gain professional playing experience.
 He scored a goal on his debut on 8 January 2015 against Murciélagos; the match ended in a 6–0 win.